Autonomous Underwater Vehicle (AUV)

 Acoustic Payload

-The Acoustic Payload can simultaneously operate a 100/400 kHz Reson 7125 multibeam echosounder, and an Edgetech 2200 side-scan sonar and chirp 2-16 kHz sub-bottom profiler increasing the data density and cost efficiency per survey line with efficient single-pass data collection.
+The Acoustic Payload can simultaneously operate a 100/400 kHz Reson 7125 multibeam echosounder and an Edgetech 2200 side-scan sonar and chirp 2-16 kHz sub-bottom profiler.
+This increases the data density and cost efficiency per survey line with efficient single-pass data collection.

 Optical Payload